LAPAN LSU-02

-The LAPAN LSU-02 (LAPAN Surveillance UAV-02) is an unmanned aerial vehicle (UAV) developed by the Lembaga Penelitian dan Penerbangan Nasional (LAPAN) of Indonesia.
+The LAPAN LSU-02 (LAPAN Surveillance UAV-02) is an unmanned aerial vehicle (UAV) developed by the National Institute of Aeronautics and Space (LAPAN) of Indonesia.
 It was developed in 2012 for both civilian and military purposes.
 The Indonesian military classifies it as a tactical UAV because of its ability to fly over long ranges (300 km, theoretically 450 km) for its size.
 It broke an Indonesian record for longest ranged UAV built locally.